L1sa-LSD/LISDEJ25125_FTO2502B1_Lisa-De-Jongh_DSL05/DJS04-SOLUTION-main/README.md

-# DJS04 – React Podcast App with Search, Sort, Filter & Pagination
+# DJS05 – React Podcast App with Dynamic Show Detail Page

-This project is a **React-based podcast browsing application** that allows users to explore podcasts using powerful features such as search, sort, filter by genre, and automatic pagination.
-It builds upon earlier solutions (DJS03) and introduces shared state management using the React Context API.
+This project is a **React-based podcast browsing application** that allows users to explore podcasts with advanced features: search, sort, filter by genre, pagination, and now dynamic show detail pages with season navigation.
+It demonstrates dynamic routing, state management, and responsive UI.

 ## Core Functionality

-- **Fetch Podcasts from API**

-  - Data is loaded from: `https://podcast-api.netlify.app/shows`
-  - Podcasts include metadata like title, updated date, genres, image, and seasons
+- **Dynamic Routing & Show Detail Page**
+  - Each podcast card links to a unique detail page (`/podcast/:id`).
+  - The detail page fetches and displays all information for the selected show, including title, image, description, genres, last updated date, total seasons, and episodes.
+  - Season navigation allows users to switch between seasons and view episodes for each season.
+  - Handles loading, error, and empty states gracefully.

-- **Search**
+- **Preserved State**
+  - Search, filter, and pagination state are preserved when navigating back from a show detail page to the homepage.

+- **Search, Sort, Filter, Pagination**
-  - Users can search podcasts by title
+  - Search podcasts by title (case-insensitive, live update)
-  - Case-insensitive and dynamically updates the result list

-- **Sort**

-  - Sort options include:
-    - Default
-    - Newest (by updated date)
-    - Oldest
-    - Title A → Z
-    - Title Z → A

-- **Genre Filter**
+  - Sort by newest, oldest, title (A→Z, Z→A), or default

-  - Podcasts can be filtered by genre using a dropdown
+  - Filter by genre using a dropdown (genre mapping is local for fast lookup)
-  - All available genres are loaded from static data

-- **Pagination**

-  - The app dynamically adjusts how many podcast cards to show per page
-  - Uses screen width to compute optimal layout (e.g., 2 rows × n columns)
+  - Pagination adapts to screen size for optimal layout
-  - Defaults to 10 items per page for tablet and smaller screens

-- **Shared State with Context API**
-  - Uses a `PodcastProvider` to manage global podcast state
-  - Exposes search term, sort key, selected genre, page, and filtered podcasts
-  - Components consume state via `usePodcasts()` or `PodcastContext`

 ## Project Structure